fusefactory/openfuse/_posts/2018-04-19-ofxDepthStream.md

 ### A record/playback demo
 To optimize workflows and enable development even when the depth-sensors are not available it is useful to be able to record and playback depth image streams, so basic recording and playback functionality is featured in the DepthStream library.
-Because this step required different information streams coming from either the network or a playback instance, going either directly to the screen or first through a recorder instance, it helped design some intermediate utility classes (the depth::Frame and depth::Buffer classes) which now make it easy to (re-)connect the various parts of the application in way that feels like the coder’s version of connecting audio-cables.
+Because this step required different information streams coming from either the network or a playback instance, going either directly to the screen or first through a recorder instance, it helped design some intermediate utility classes (the depth::Frame and depth::Buffer classes) which now make it easy to (re-)connect the various parts of the application in a way that feels like the coder’s version of connecting audio-cables.

 ### A dual-stream benchmark app
-This application was a first test of using two different network streams simultaneously.
+This application was a first test with using two different network streams simultaneously.
 Because we mostly stream over wifi during development, performance quickly became an issue and quantitative benchmark tools were added to help us optimize the use of our bandwidth.